andyburnett/gemini/README.md

 this is a place for me to experiment with the gemini cli

 As of December 25, 2025, I am using this repo to experiment with the copilot code generation facilities.

+The current branch is dev-test1, checked out on December 26, 2025.